Abdou1129/HSRW-content/Summer Semester/Embedded Systems/Readme.md

-# Author: Abdelrahman Mostafa
+# Embedded Systems, summer 2022, with Prof. Stamm

 ## Important:
 You must attend the last lecture because he mentions which slides are considered for the exam.

-These notes where taken in *summer semester 2022 with Prof. Stamm* teaching it.
+### Author: Abdelrahman Mostafa